Return to the main gate

 There are three levels of initiation within the 3rd degree Sage program in the Deborean Clan.
 What we call the Sage path.
 There are 3 specific areas of study within the Sage path, Faith, Divination and Healing.
 Some people are drawn to just one of these paths and become expert teachers within that area of study.
 But for those who feel called to the path of the Shaman, all of these areas of study are required and must be completed successfully.
 I completed the three areas of study and received the last 3rd degree initiation in 1986.
 That earned me the title of Clan Sage, not Shaman.

 During my time studying to be a Sage of Holistic Healing, I was exposed to Reiki.
 Reiki is an oriental form of hands on healing.
 It was brought to the United States by Hawayo Takata.
 Before her death she initiated 22 Masters.
 One of these was Rev. Beth Gray.
-I was initiated by Rev. Gray in later winter of 1989 for my Reiki I certification.
-And in the fall of 1989 for the Reiki II certification.
+I was initiated by Rev. Gray in the Spring of 1989 for my Reiki I certification.
+And again in the fall of 1989 for the Reiki II certification.

 At this point a student Shaman becomes an apprentice to the existing Clan Shamans.
 This apprenticeship is required to put your knowledge to full use.
 Conducting business of the clan, leading rituals, ministering to members and the community at large, community building, counseling and so on.
 This process helps an apprentice use their knowledge in practical form.
 Gaining experience and working to expand knowledge into wisdom and discernment for at least 5 years.
 At the end of this long 5 year period, you must pass exams and evaluations by the Shamans Council.
 Even if you pass those trials, you must still be nominated for a Shaman's role in the clan.
 I was honored with a nomination for this 4th degree initiation at the end of my 5 year apprenticeship, in 1991.